• Skip to primary navigation

 Advising on matters of compliance and governance

-F3 attorneys regularly provide training sessions on compliance and governance matters for administrators and boards of trustees, as well as addressing specific issues as they arise.
-At F3, we consider compliance job #1, and like other government agencies, the public colleges and universities of California, are subject to a wide range of federal and state law with which F3 attorneys have deep understanding.
+F3 attorneys regularly provide training sessions on compliance and governance matters for administrators and boards of trustees, and address specific issues as they arise.
+At F3, we consider compliance job #1, and colleges and universities are subject to a wide range of federal and state law with which F3 attorneys have deep understanding.
 For example, federal laws such as Title IX and Title VII prevent discrimination based on gender, race, color, religion, sex and national origin.
 The Family Educational Rights and Privacy Act (FERPA) ensures student privacy.
-In California, the Public Records Act and the Brown Act open meetings laws provide public access to information and facilitate public input into important matters.
+In California, the Public Records Act and Bagley-Keene and Brown Act open meetings laws provide public access to information and facilitate public input into important matters.
 On matters of governance, we work closely with boards of trustees to train and advise them on their responsibilities as boards and board members.
 We also help ensure compliance with the conflict of Interest codes that require certain officials to disclose their private economic interests.

 Resolving disputes based on long experience